mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     ...             yield generate_some_data()
     >>>

-Note that if you use random numbers within the iterator, you usually would like to reset the random number generator to produce the same sequence every time:
+Note that if you use random numbers within the generator, you usually would like to reset the random number generator to produce the same sequence every time:
 ::

-    >>> class RandomIterator(object):
+    >>> class RandomIterable(object):
     ...     def __init__(self):
     ...         self.state = None
     ...     def __iter__(self):